 Speaking at the commissioning of the project, the President and CEO of the United States African Development Foundation, Mr. C.D.
 Glin said “Our focus in USADF is to find committed and passionate entrepreneurs who will know a little seed investment in their enterprises will make significant impact in their communities and we are so proud that that this community now enjoys clean and portable water supply & constant electricity to power their basic needs.”

-The Kigbe solar mini-grid project provides 145 homes within the community with direct to home solar power.
+The Kigbe solar mini-grid project provides 145 homes within the community with direct connection to home solar power.
 This allows the beneficiaries power basic electrical appliances such as bulbs, fans and TVs which they couldn’t do before.
 Before the solar electrification by Havenhill, the inhabitants have been relying on candles, kerosene lanterns and petrol generators for those who can afford it – all these power sources pose both health and environmental dangers to the inhabitants of the community.

 The Minister of Power, Works and Housing, Mr. Babatunde Fashola also commented about the project during his remark at the 19th power sector operators’ meeting.
 He said “The vice-chairman of NERC informed me that a solar-based mini-grid facility will be commissioned in Kigbe Community, Kwali Local Government in the Federal Capital Territory, Abuja.
 It is a 20 KW facility that will power 145 households and 5 businesses.
 The developer is Havenhill Synergy Ltd.”